bbqz007/opencv-debugtool/README.md

 ### filter-cut2
 **similar to opencv_annotation.**

+help you easily build samples for machine learning.

 **ctrl+left_mouse_button** to select positive region, can select multiple, and **double click right_mouse_button** to generate images to pos/ and neg/, and infos to pos/pos.txt and neg/neg.txt. helpful for using opencv_createsamples.

 **double click left_mouse_button** can reuse last region size and anchor to the point you are clicking.